-- New Parks and Significant Enhancements The park at Canal, Varick & Laight is a new park at a site in TriBeca which is currently broken asphalt and cobbles.
-The Battery Bosque is a newly designed portion of an existing park with plans to include an ornamental garden, evening lighting, and a fountain.
+- New Parks and Significant Enhancements The Battery Bosque is a newly designed portion of an existing park with plans to include an ornamental garden, evening lighting, and a fountain.
 The Bosque will complement other improvements in Battery Park such as the renovation of historic Castle Clinton, a project being coordinated and partially funded by the Battery Conservancy, a not-for-profit organization which raises money and implements improvements in the park.
 The Coenties Slip project is planned to create a permanent public space from existing temporary space in unused roadbed.
 Wall Street Triangle is planned to be significantly greened with planting beds, flowering trees, and an expanded sidewalk.
 The Brooklyn Bridge Plaza and Drumgoole Plaza projects are planned to remove parking spaces and replace traffic barriers to expand and improve the public space. - Major Rehabilitations The Central Lawn of Washington Market Park, a major destination in a heavily residential neighborhood, is planned to be reconstructed with new turf and an irrigation system.
 Bowling Green, America's first park, is planned to be completely refurbished.
-Portions of Columbus Park are planned to be reconstructed; new amenities in this heavily used Chinatown park are planned to include benches, game and picnic tables, drinking fountains, and lighting. - Athletic Facilities A number of the projects will enhance athletic facilities: the East River Park project is planned to reconstruct natural ball fields to address the needs of downtown's schools and sports leagues; the Al Smith Playground project is planned to improve upon existing athletic facilities; and the Sarah D. Roosevelt project is planned to include reconstructed fields.
+Portions of Columbus Park are planned to be reconstructed; new amenities in this heavily used Chinatown park are planned to include benches, game and picnic tables, drinking fountains, and lighting.

+• Athletic Facilities - A number of the projects will enhance athletic facilities: the East River Park project is planned to reconstruct natural ball fields to address the needs of downtown's schools and sports leagues; the Al Smith Playground project is planned to improve upon existing athletic facilities; and the Sarah D. Roosevelt project is planned to include reconstructed fields.